Atacama Desert: Sports

 A week-long foot race called the Atacama Crossing has the competitors cross the various landscapes of the Atacama.

 An event called Volcano Marathon takes place near the Lascar volcano in the Atacama Desert.

 Solar car racing

 Eighteen solar powered cars were displayed in front of the presidential palace (La Moneda) in Santiago in November 2012.
 The cars were then raced 1300 km through the desert from 15–19 November 2012.

 Tourism

 Most people who go to tour the sites in the desert stay in the town of San Pedro de Atacama.
 The Atacama Desert is in the top three tourist locations in Chile.
 The specially commissioned ESO hotel is reserved for astronomers and scientists.

+Storage battery

+Since 2024 the Spanish company Grenergy is building the “Oasis de Atacama” storage battery from photovoltaic energy.
+It has a capacity of about 2 GW solar together with 11 gigawatt hours (GWh) of storage.

+Grenergy has an agreement with BYD for the supply of large-scale storage systems for a total capacity of 3GWh for Oasis de Atacama.

 El Tatio Geyser

-About 80 geysers occur in a valley about 80 km from the town of San Pedro de Atacama.
-They are closer to the town of Chiu Chiu.
+About 80 geysers occur in a valley about 80 km from the town of San Pedro de Atacama, close to the town of Chiu Chiu.

 Termas Baños de Puritama

 The Baños de Puritama are rock pools which are 37 mi from the geysers.